 The Raleigh Summer Youth Employment Program helps teens between the ages of 15 and 18 to develop their skills and prepare for future employment by spending the summer working for the City of Raleigh.

 The Raleigh Summer Youth Employment Program (RSYEP) remains committed to serving our Raleigh youth.
 The health, safety and well-being of our youth, program staff and partners remain our highest priority.

-- Not miss more than 4 program days
+- not miss more than four program days;

-- Must have an NC State Issued ID, Learner’s Permit, Driver’s License, or current School Report Card that shows a Raleigh zip code at the time of interview.
+- have an NC State Issued ID, Learner’s Permit, Driver’s License, or current school report card that shows a Raleigh zip code at the time of interview.
 No exceptions.

-- As of September 2021, all new employees must be fully vaccinated against the COVID-19 virus for in-person or hybrid.
+- As of September of 2021, all new employees must be fully-vaccinated against the COVID-19 virus for in-person or hybrid.

 - If there is a medical reason or sincerely held religious belief preventing you from receiving an available COVID-19 vaccination, and you are selected as a candidate for consideration, we have an accommodations process in place for those requests.

 - For candidates that are interested in virtual/remote employment only, COVID-19 vaccination is not required.